AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

 1. Click **Page Layouts**.

-1. Select the Page Layout you’d like to edit.
+1. Select the Page Layout you'd like to edit.

 1. Add the **Buyer Attribution Touchpoint** Related List and click the wrench to add the following columns for Opportunities: